samlin0508/fabric/docs/source/prereqs.rst

 Windows extras
 --------------

-If you are developng on Windows, you may also need the following which provides a better alternative to the built-in Windows tools:
+If you are developing on Windows, you may also need the following which provides a better alternative to the built-in Windows tools:

   - `Git Bash <https://git-scm.com/downloads>`__